 Dogs display signs of allergy in many ways, for some it’s itchy feet and for others it’s an itchy tummy.
 For some dogs their allergy will affect their ears the most.
 Your dog could be allergic to anything, whether that be something in their food or something in the environment.
 This results in irritation or inflammation of the skin within your dog’s ear canal, and can further predispose them to ear infections.

 Ear solutions such as Zymox, and medication such as Benadryl twice a day can help decrease the itching and inflammation in your dog’s ears.
 However, make sure you always consult with your veterinarian before giving your dog any new medication.
-Read more info on our page about dog ear infections and allergies.
+Read more on our page about dog ear infections and allergies.